-I have never really fancied horror films too much as I’m a loud and proud, self-admitting “scaredy cat” but I do have a deep appreciation for the films that mess with your mind, aka, psychological thrillers.
+For most of my life, I have never really fancied horror films too much as I’m a loud and proud, self-admitting “scaredy cat” but in recent years, I have been gaining a deep appreciation for the films that mess with your mind, aka, psychological thrillers.
 Black Swan, Misery, Nocturnal Animals, Ex Machina, Psycho, you get the picture.
 I guess, given my examples, you can say I love the ones with strong female characters too. #girlpower

 To set the mood for my favorite disturbing thriller character of all time, Amy Dunne, watch the infamous “Cool Girl” monologue from Gone Girl (2014) and prepare to be blown away.

 YES, She did that.
 Rosamund Pike really just did THAT.
 How she didn’t win the Oscar for this role I will never understand.
 She blew me away with this role, really sinking into the depth of this character to the point where I was actually afraid of her.

 However, am I crazy that I can actually sympathize with Amy, a literal murderous sociopath, in this movie?
 When I first watched this film, especially this specific scene…

 I finally understood why she had to do what she did despite the fact that she literally faked her own murder in order to frame her cheating husband.
 Ben Affleck’s character, Nick Dunne, sucks.
 He’s the worst type of man out there; the one who falls in love with what he seems to believe is the Manic Pixie Dream Girl but slowly molds her into this “cool girl” persona that he expects to stay that way and evidently falls in love with that and not who she really is.